PWNDAO/pwn_contracts/test/TestScopes.md

 PWN contract
 New deed
 - Should be able to create ERC20 deed
-- Should be able to create NFT deed
+- Should be able to create ERC721 deed
 - Should be able to crate ERC1155 deed
 - Should fail for unknown asset category
 - Should fail for expiration duration smaller than min duration